 When the rig survey was complete, Steve received a thorough report from the GIBY rigging department.
 One of the identified areas of concern was at the gooseneck of his KZ Marine Leisure Furl boom.
 There was a crack, possibly superficial, but maybe not…

-“Because the crack was at the gooseneck, a high load part of the rig, we recommended that the owner authorize disassembly and further inspection of the area,” says GIBY rigger, Doug Hyland.
+“Because the crack was at the gooseneck, a high load part of the rig, we recommended that the owner authorize disassembly and further inspection of the area,” says GIBY rigger, Doug.
 “Upon closer inspection, an old (failed) repair was discovered.”

 Since the composite boom was no longer supported by its manufacturer, GIBY offered to engineer a solution.
 Relying on the team’s depth of experience, the GIBY crew executed a fix using modern composite technology.

-“The first step was to cut away the poorly manufactured areas and get down to good, stable material,” explains Operations Manager, Trevor Davis.
+“The first step was to cut away the poorly manufactured areas and get down to good, stable material,” explains Operations Manager, Trevor.